codetricity/tpreview/docs/sc2/sc2_problems.md

-# SC2 Live Preview Problems
+# SC2 Live Preview Problems with dio

 The Dart program I'm using can't read SC2 frames properly at 30fps.
 Some of the SC2 frames have broken images, which either creates a flickering or an "image error" for a brief moment in the displayed video.